Rishiraj1308/CABZI/docs/MARKET_RESEARCH.md

     4. Basic Real-time Ride Matching (Notify nearby drivers).
     5. Core Safety Features (SOS button).

 **Conclusion:** Market research is not a one-time task.
-It's the compass that guides Cabzi, ensuring that every feature we build and every marketing dollar we spend is solving a real problem for a real person.
+It's the compass that guides Curocity, ensuring that every feature we build and every marketing dollar we spend is solving a real problem for a real person.